ghc-proposals/ghc-proposals/README.rst

    (No label.)
    **Responsibility for next action:** author.

-   The author drafts / writes / rewites a proposal.
+   The author drafts / writes / rewrites a proposal.
 When they are ready they submit the proposal to the wider Haskell community for discussion, as a pull request against this repository, which moves the proposal to the **Community discussion** stage.